microsoft/weblogic-on-azure/coherence/README.md

 * Click 'Finish'.

 ## Open weblogic-cafe in the IDE
-* Get the weblogic-cafe application into the IDE.
+* Get the stateful Coherence version of the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
-Click Next
+Click Next.
-* Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe and click "Open".
+* Then browse to where you have this repository code in your file system and select coherence/weblogic-cafe and click "Open".
 * Accept the rest of the defaults and click "finish".
 * Once the application loads, you should do a full Maven build by going to the application and secondary clicking -> Run As -> Maven install.
    * You must see `BUILD SUCCESS` in the Eclipse console in order to proceed.
 If you do not, troubleshoot the build problem and resolve it.
 Once the application has successfully built, you may continue.